Advisory Groups

 • Contributions from partner agencies such as housing development dollars, community investments and more.

-• Additional benefits determined by Community Benefits Advisory Group (CBAG) and the broader community such as support for workforce, community centers, parks, etc.
+• Additional benefits determined by CBAG and the broader community, such as support for workforce, community centers, parks, etc.

 What is not included in the community benefit conversation?